 Dontonbori bridge.
 Straight up is Shinsaibaishi Shopping Arcade…

 If you’ve read my day trip to Suwon post you’ll know I have a soft spot for quick getaways from popular city destinations.
-In this instance my wife and I was searching for a day trip from Osaka which we were based for this recent visit to Japan’s Kansai region.
+In this instance, my wife and I were searching for a day trip from Osaka where we were based for this recent visit to Japan’s Kansai region.

-Except this post it’ll be a lot shorter.
-Which is why I titled this post “A Short Day Trip to Wakayama City in Japan” and here’s the reason why.
+Except for this post, it’ll be a lot shorter.
+This is why I titled this post “A Short Day Trip to Wakayama City in Japan” and here’s the reason why.

 But Seriously…